Lepton sourced baryon asymmetry in the fourth generation model: Effective operators

 where the external $t'$ and $t$ quark legs have been truncated, and $I_{3b'}$ ($I_{3f}$) is the third component of the $b'$ quark ($f$ fermion) isospin.
-Appendix A also presents the expression for the self-energy correction associated with the $t\to t'$ transition,
+Appendix~\ref{appA} also presents the expression for the self-energy correction associated with the $t\to t'$ transition,

 with the $t$ quark momentum $p$.
-The electroweak symmetry restoration scale $\Lambda_s$ is introduced through the upper bound of the loop momentum, below which the full theory with massive fourth generation quarks makes sense.
+The electroweak symmetry restoration scale $\Lambda_s$ is introduced through the upper bound of the loop momentum, below which the full theory with massive fourth generation quarks is applicable.

 We then come to the second step, computing the heavy quark loop with the insertions of the pseudoscalar penguin $P$ and the self-energy correction $S$.
 The loop integral with the $CP$-odd phase is written as